gtim/dom5-epithet-explorer/README.md

 # Dom5 Epithet Explorer

-Tool for the game Dominions 5 to explore pretender epithets/titles.
+A tool to explore pretender epithets/titles for the game Dominions 5.
+It is deployed on [epithets.illwiki.com](https://epithets.illwiki.com).

 ## To do